Fresno State's Construction Management Department is proud to have created new opportunities

 Secure the signed approval from the Office of Advising Services, as well as from the special major adviser and department chairs in the areas from which the special major courses are drawn.

 Students who wish to continue studying Architecture on the graduate level or who plan to pursue licensure in Architecture are strongly advised to apply for a Special Major in Architectural Studies.

-Contact Michelle Randel at firstname.lastname@example.org or through the Construction Management Department for more information about this special major/minor.
+Contact Michele Randel at firstname.lastname@example.org or the Construction Management Department for more information about the special major or minor.